wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

       .. image:: images/3rd-party-libraries/dependency-activity-bar.png
          :alt: The activity bar of VS Code showing the WPILib icon that opens the Dependency Manager.

       All vendordep operations can be controlled by the Dependency Manager.
-Click the button shown above to access the interface.
+Click the WPILib logo in the activity bar as shown above to access the interface.

       .. image:: images/3rd-party-libraries/dependency-sidebar.png
          :alt: The interface of the Dependency Manager with the installed vendordeps at the top and a list of available vendordeps below it.